fuzzylogicxx/fuzzylogic/posts/feb-2020-record-purchases.md

 ## Bibio – Ribbons (LP)

 Okay, I’m late with this one – it was released in April ‘19 – but who cares. _Ribbons_ has been a Spotify staple of my morning commute for some time; its pastoral vibes setting the perfect laid-back mood before a day writing code.
-Eventually I liked it so much that I needed a physical copy!
+Eventually I had to own a physical copy.
 The vibe is pretty folky and in places you can imagine being at a live jam session in your favourite traditional pub.
 Stephen Wilkinson is a fantastic musician with a lovely voice but if all this is sounding too _nice_ then rest assured that, being on Warp Records, it’s served with a generous side-helping of analogue synths and quirky electronics to steer things left of centre.

 <b>Current Favourite Track:</b> Curls